 Avoid Stay at Sarchu when coming from Manali to Leh

-If you are not properly acclimatized you will surely be one of them, suffering the pinch or punches especially at night :)… While traveling from Manali side, the body is not properly acclimatized and in case you have not had a night stay at Keylong or Jispa, the body will surely suffer to adapt at such high altitude of Sarchu at night.
+If you are not properly acclimatized, you will surely be one of them, suffering the pinch or punches, especially at night.
+While traveling from the Manali side, the body does not acclimatize properly, and in case you have not had a night stay at Keylong or Jispa, the body will surely suffer to adapt at such a high altitude of Sarchu at night.

 Gata Loops | Altitude: 4190 Mtrs

 After 24 KMs from Sarchu, a series of 21 hairpin bends or loops about 7 KMs long, just before Nakee La Pass, will elevate you from an altitude of 4190 Mtrs to 4630 Mtrs.
 These loops are famously called Gata Loops.
 No food, no fuel, and no accommodation options are available here.